 Dry brush the frame with white paint.
 Dry brushing is simply using a ‘dry brush’ to apply paint.
 Only dip the tip of the brush in the paint and then dab off the excess before painting, as you want it to be slightly dry when applying the paint.
 This gives the wood an old, aged ‘whitewash’ look.

-To see my tutorial on how to mount this DIY Rustic Pegboard Jewelry Organizer into my Ultimate DIY Rustic Jewelry Cabinet click the link below:
+See how I mounted this DIY Pegboard Jewelry Organizer in my Ultimate DIY Rustic Jewelry Cabinet

 Not a member yet?
 You’re missing out!!!